 The Prize is awarded on behalf of all students in Norway, while an independent Student Peace Prize Committee makes the selection itself.
 The election happens through the independent committee for the Students Peace Prize, while the award it self, takes place during ISFiT’s own award ceremony.

-To this day, nine students and student organizations from Burma, East Timor, Zimbabwe, Colombia, Thailand/Burma, Western Sahara, Croatia, Iran and Bahrain have received the prize.
+To this day, ten students and student organizations from Libya, Burma, East Timor, Zimbabwe, Colombia, Thailand/Burma, Western Sahara, Croatia, Iran and Bahrain have received the prize.